Kinjutsu00/XSSscanner/README.md

 If you have a really slow or busy network this application may not work.

-This is the web interface
+This is the web interface:

 ![screenshot from 2018-05-15 18-21-57](https://user-images.githubusercontent.com/40428406/41969055-8b86c310-7a06-11e8-9a1d-953bd30a1357.png)

-and then
+and then in the same page:

 ![screenshot from 2018-06-10 11-38-33](https://user-images.githubusercontent.com/40428406/41969038-807bed1a-7a06-11e8-9ca7-bb5d31f623be.png)